 The Solo 2 is a portable hybrid vaporizer made by Arizer vaporizers.
-This is the third portable vaporizer made by Arizer with the first being the OG Solo and the second being the Air.
-They also have the Air 2 and the Extreme-Q desktop vaporizer.
+This is the third portable vaporizer made by Arizer, with the first being the OG Solo and the second being the Air.
+They also have the Air 2, ArGo, Air Max, XQ2 and the Extreme-Q desktop vaporizer.

 The only downsides are the overall size and weight of the unit.
-It is pocketable but I’m not a big fan of carrying around a glass stem with me on the go especially if I’m out mountain biking or skiing.
+It is pocketable, but I’m not a big fan of carrying around a glass stem with me on the go, especially if I’m out mountain biking or skiing.
 Basically, if you need a vaporizer with the best battery life (no questions asked) currently available on the market, you want the Arizer Solo 2.

-Portability: I consider the OG Solo and the new SOLO 2 home use type vaporizers.
+Portability – I consider the OG Solo and the new SOLO 2 home-use type vaporizers.
 Meaning they are better suited for carrying room to room or hanging out in the yard grilling.
-They CAN be pocketed for use on the go but not only do you have a 210 gram hunk of metal in your pocket, you’re also carrying around a glass stem.
+They CAN be pocketed for use on the go but not only do you have a 210-gram hunk of metal in your pocket, but you’re also carrying around a glass stem.

 The Arizer vaporizers are built like tanks!
 I’ve literally seen a picture of a dude that ran over his OG Solo with his car and the unit still worked.

 The outer shell is a brushed finish and seems fairly resistant to scratches.
 Really the only thing that you’ll ever have to worry about breaking is the glass stem.
-Luckily it does come with two and they are fairly inexpensive if you need an extra or two.
+Luckily, it comes with two, and they are inexpensive if you need an extra or two.

-Display: Powered on the device will show the current temp, pre-set temp and your current battery life.
-The menu lets you change the audio (off, low, medium, high), the session length timer, Farhenheit or celcius, display brightness (low, medium, high), and the time needed to power on the device (4, 6, 8 seconds).
+Display – Powered on the device will show the current temp, pre-set temp, and your current battery life.
+The menu lets you change the audio (off, low, medium, high), the session length timer, Fahrenheit or Celsius, display brightness (low, medium, high), and the time needed to power on the device (4, 6, 8 seconds).

 With the Solo 2 you get two mouthpieces (with silicone caps), one short and one long.
-You also get a potpourri dish, and external DC wall charger and a slick little carrying case.
-Lastly, you get some cleaning tools, extra screens and the Solo 2 itself.
+You also get a potpourri dish, an external DC wall charger, and a slick little carrying case.
+Lastly, you get some cleaning tools, extra screens, and the Solo 2 itself.

 Heating Specs and Temp Options